-Minimal environmental effects were noted for the Ahuroa-B Gas Storage facility in the 2018-2019 monitoring period.
+Minimal environmental effects were noted for the Ahuroa-B Gas Storage facility in the 2019-2020 monitoring period.
 The two samples of the skimmer pit indicated compliance with the consent derived values of chloride, suspended solids, pH and total petroleum hydrocarbons.
-The site was also observed to be well kept with secure bunding and associated ring draining.
-Visual inspections of the discharge location indicated the skimmer pits were functioning as planned.